gchallen/code.metalsmith-linkcheck/README.md

 - `optimizeInternal`: if set, metalsmith-linkcheck will look for internal links in the metalsmith output files, rather than by contacting a local webserver.
 If disabled, `internalHost` must be set. **Defaults to true.**
+- `failMissing`: if set the metalsmith build process will halt if links are missing. **Defaults to false.**